Bioadhesive

 Bioadhesives are natural polymeric materials that act as adhesives.
 The term is sometimes used more loosely to describe a glue formed synthetically from biological monomers such as sugars, or to mean a synthetic material designed to adhere to biological tissue.

 Bioadhesives may consist of a variety of substances, but proteins and carbohydrates feature prominently.
 Proteins such as gelatin and carbohydrates such as starch have been used as general-purpose glues by man for many years, but typically their performance shortcomings have seen them replaced by synthetic alternatives.
-Highly effective adhesives found in the natural world are currently under investigation but not yet in widespread commercial use.
+Highly effective adhesives found in the natural world are currently under investigation.
 For example, bioadhesives secreted by microbes and by marine molluscs and crustaceans are being researched with a view to biomimicry.
 Furthermore, thiolation of proteins and carbohydrates enables these polymers (thiomers) to covalently adhere especially to cysteine-rich subdomains of proteins such as keratins or mucus glycoproteins via disulfide bond formation.
 Thiolated chitosan and thiolated hyaluronic acid are used as bioadhesives in various medicinal products.